jhead/phantom/README.md

 Options:
   -bind string
-    	IP address to listen on, port is randomized (default "0.0.0.0") -server string
+    	IP address to listen on, port is randomized by default - see: bind_port (default "0.0.0.0") -bind_port int
+    	Port to listen on - 0 means a random port will be used (default 0) -server string
     	Bedrock/MCPE server IP address and port (ex: 1.2.3.4:19132) -timeout int